holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 #### 1.4.3 Anchor Circle

 The broadest Circle that holds the Purpose of the whole Organization is its ***“Anchor Circle”***.
-The Anchor Circle holds all authorities and Domains that the Organization itself controls, and has no Super-Circle and no Accountabilities.
-The Anchor Circle may change its own Purpose via a Policy.
+The Anchor Circle holds all authorities and Domains that the Organization itself controls, and has no Super-Circle.
+The Anchor Circle may add accountabilities and change its own Purpose via a Policy.

 The Ratifiers may define an initial structure and other Governance within the Anchor Circle upon adopting this Constitution.